 Best ways to support someone with PTSD

-The symptoms of PTSD are numerous and more than a little jarring for those who face them.
-They stem from powerful, troubling and haunting memories.
-Without proper care, these symptoms may last for a lifetime, and may even worsen as time wears on.
+Without proper care, PTSD symptoms may last for a lifetime and may even worsen as time wears on.

 - Intrusive memories of the event